It is illegal to drive if your driving is impaired by drugs or if you have certain drugs above a specified level in your blood.

 On 2 March 2015 the drug driving law changed to make it easier for the police to catch and convict drug drivers.

 It is now an offence to drive with certain drugs above a specified level in your blood - just as it is with drink driving.
-Sixteen legal and illegal drugs are covered by the law, including cannabis, cocaine, ecstasy and ketamine.
+Seventeen legal and illegal drugs are covered by the law, including cannabis, cocaine, ecstasy and ketamine.
 The limits for all illegal drugs are extremely low – taking even a very small amount of an illegal drug could put you over the limit.

 The new offence will work alongside the existing offence of driving whilst impaired through drink or drugs

 The penalties for drug driving are the same as for drink driving.
 If you are convicted you will receive: